Top of List for SEC Cybersecurity Regulation Solutions at Crunchbase

 REA is different from other cybersecurity vendors that must answer to their venture capital investors and follow the whims of market movements.
 From day one VC backed cybersecurity firms are "aiming for exit" and that is their goal.
 It's common to find VC backed firms being "pumped up" to raise valuations before exiting. " Approximately 75% of venture-backed startups fail "

-REA is an "owner backed company" that only answers to one group of people, our customers.
+REA is an American "owner backed company" that only answers to one group of people, our customers.
 We are not running for the "exit".
 REA is in business to succeed by growing the company.
 We make money the old fashioned way, we earn it!